WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 "integrity", "validity-url", "date", and "expires".
 Each parameterised identifier MUST also have either "cert-url" and "cert-sha256" parameters or an "ed25519key" parameter.
-This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature (see
+This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature.
-{{parameterised-binary}}).
 The present parameters MUST have the following
 values:

 "sig"